-Raise your hand if you have an emotional reaction to money issues.
+Raise your hand if you want to get cash faster from your customers.
+Raise your other hand if you have an emotional reaction to money issues.

 In our twenty years of experience, we have found that talking about money can get really uncomfortable.
 It doesn’t have to be that way!